Frequently Asked Questions

-After careful consideration, the administration has determined that a student may only process, cross the stage, and recess for one of their degrees at the commencement ceremony.
-Students will be required to choose which of their degrees that they would like to walk with.
+After careful consideration, the administration has determined that a student may only process, cross the stage, and recess for one of their degrees per commencement ceremony.
+If a student is graduating with two degrees within the same ceremony, students will be required to choose which of their degrees that they would like to walk with.
 Dual degree candidates will still have both of their degrees acknowledged in the following ways:

 - Dual degree candidates will receive two diplomas upon successful completion of degree requirements as well as two diploma covers on commencement day.

 - Both degrees will be posted on student transcripts upon successful completion of degree requirements.